 - A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
 Currently enrolled high school students are to submit a partial transcript at the time of application.
-A final transcript must be submitted at the time of high school graduation. - B. Applicants must submit all required documents and complete the admissions process, to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form using the form provided on the College's website.
+A final transcript must be submitted at the time of high school graduation. - B. Applicants must submit all required documents and complete the admissions

+- process, to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form provided on the Information for Allied Health Students page of the College website.
+Applicants must select surgical technology as their program of choice to be considered for admission to the surgical technology program.